 - Allergic reaction causing redness, swelling, or itching around the lips

-Call your doctor immediately if you experience extreme swelling or develop a fever.
+Call your doctor right away if you have extreme swelling or a fever.

-The cost of lip augmentation varies depending on the:
+The costs of lip augmentation – as outlined above – varies depending on the:

 - Type of procedure performed

 Most health insurance plans won't cover cosmetic surgery or complications linked to cosmetic surgery.
 Before having your procedure, make sure you understand all the charges and ask whether your doctor offers a payment plan.